jordymeow/ai-engine/readme.txt

 🤖 **Chatbots**
 Create intelligent chatbots with customizable themes, realtime audio, and multi-file support.
 Features modular UI Builder, conversation memory, and MacOS-style components.

-🎨 **Content & Images**
+🎨 **Content & Media**
-Generate content, translate text, create images from prompts, and use Copilot in the WordPress editor for instant suggestions and rewrites.
+Generate content, translate text, create images and videos from prompts, and use Copilot in the WordPress editor to correct, enhance, translate, or rewrite text.

 📝 **AI Forms**
 Build custom AI-powered forms that handle text, images, audio, or file uploads.
 Create advanced apps with conditional logic.